 It all started in 1967, with six Vietnam veterans marching together in a peace demonstration.
-Now, fifty-seven years later, VVAW is still going strong-- continuing its fight for peace, justice, and the rights of all veterans.
+Now, fifty-eight years later, VVAW is still going strong-- continuing its fight for peace, justice, and the rights of all veterans.

 Explore these pages; see what we've done, what we do, and why we do it.
 The struggle continues, perhaps these days more than ever.
 VVAW has never stopped working to protect the welfare of those who served their country.